freenas/freenas-docs/userguide/sharing.rst

 For more information about dataset creation, refer to :ref:`Adding Datasets`.

-After creating the dataset for the guest share, navigate :menuselection:`Storage --> Pools`, click the |ui-options| button for the dataset, then :guilabel:`Edit Permissions`.
+After creating the dataset for the guest share, go to :menuselection:`Storage --> Pools`, click the |ui-options| button for the dataset, then :guilabel:`Edit Permissions`.

 Enter the following information as shown in :numref:`Figure %s <creating_an_authenticated_share_fig>`.

 #. **ACL Type:** Select :guilabel:`Mac`.

 #. **User:** Use the drop-down to select the desired user account.
    If the user does not yet exist on the %brand% system, go to :menuselection:`Accounts --> Users` to create one.
 Refer to :ref:`users <Users>` in this guide for more information about creating a user.

 #. **Group:** Use the drop-down to select the desired group name.
    If the group does not yet exist on the %brand% system, go to :menuselection:`Accounts --> Groups` to create one.
 Refer to :ref:`groups <Groups>` in this guide for more information about creating a group.

 #.
 Click :guilabel:`SAVE`.

 To create an authenticated or Time Machine share:

 #.
-Navigate to :menuselection:`Sharing --> AFP` and
+Go to :menuselection:`Sharing --> AFP` and
    click |ui-add|.

 #. :guilabel:`Browse` to the dataset created for
    the share.

 #.
-If creating a Time Machine share, enable the
+When creating a Time Machine share, enable the
    :guilabel:`Time Machine` option.

 #.
 Fill out the other required fields.

 #.
 Click :guilabel:`SAVE`.

 To configure multiple authenticated or Time Machine shares, repeat this process for each user.
 The new shares appear in